Some projects begin with a brief. This one began before the company had a name.

 Outcome

-Design Assistant/Copywriter: Beatriz Oliveira
+Design Assistant and Copywriter: Beatriz Oliveira